![]() |

 firm of Bartholomew Rochefort, where Stymus held the position of upholstery foreman.
 The two

 craftsmen formed a partnership after taking over Rochefort's business.
-Pottier and Stymus rose to
+Pottier & Stymus rose to

 prominence by 1870, becoming one of the leading cabinetmaking and interior decorating firms in New York City.
 The company remained active until 1919.